rgrantham82/Crime-Analysis/README.md

 ## Introduction
 I conceptualized this project beginning in  January 2020.
 The goal is to analyze hate crimes trends for Austin, TX, from 2017 to present.
-In particular, I'm focusing on the affects of hate crime on the LGBT community.
+In particular, I'm focusing on the effects of hate crime on the LGBT community.

 So far, I am using datasets provided by the Austin PD's publicly available databases, found at data.austintexas.gov.